-A streptococcal screen, also called a rapid streptococcus screening test or rapid strep screen, is a test that determines if you have a type of bacteria called “group A streptococcus” in your throat.
-This bacterium causes an infection called streptococcal pharyngitis (strep throat).
+A streptococcal screen, also called a rapid Streptococcus screening test or rapid strep screen, is a test that determines if you have a type of bacteria called group A Streptococcus in your throat.
+This bacterium causes an infection called streptococcal pharyngitis, which is commonly known as strep throat.

 Streptococcal infections are very common, especially in children between the ages of 3 and 15.
 The infection is spread by contact with infected mucus or saliva.

-A doctor will typically recommend a rapid strep screening test if you have a sore throat and fever.
+Your doctor will often recommend a rapid strep screening test if you have a sore throat and fever.
 Other signs of a strep infection include:

 - difficulty swallowing